thiago4go/dapr-workshop/docs/challenge-3/python.md

     )
 ```

-With this, we are now replacing direct calls to `save_oder` and `start_cook`  with a `publish_event` process.
-This will send the events to Redis(our Pub/Sub component).
-In the next step we will subscribe to these events and save them to our state store.
+With this, you are now replacing direct calls to `save_order` and `start_cook`  with a `publish_event` process.
+This will send the events to Redis (our Pub/Sub component).
+In the next step you will subscribe to these events and save them to the state store.

 #### Subscribing to events

 Let's create the route `/events`.
-This route was previously specified in our `subscription.yaml` file as the endpoint that will ve triggered once a new event is published to the `orders` topic.
+This route was previously specified in our `subscription.yaml` file as the endpoint that will be triggered once a new event is published to the `orders` topic.

-Under **Dapr Pub/Sub** include:
+Under **# Dapr Pub/Sub #** include:

 ```python
 # Endpoint triggered when a new event is published to the topic 'order'